Smartpark Research and Technology Park

 Milestone dates

-1998 – Smartpark Development Corporation (SPDC) is formed to oversee the development of the Park and transition from the planning to operational stage.
+1998 – Smartpark Development Corporation (SPDC) was formed to oversee the development of the Park and transition from the planning to operational stage.
 SPDC is a subsidiary corporation of the University of Manitoba.
-As a separate legal entity from the University, with its own Board of Directors, President represented by the AVP (Admin) and small staff, the Corporation has the mandate to develop a designated 100 acres of university land as Smartpark Research and Technology Park.
-Its mission is developing space for lease to research and technology companies and organizations involved in research areas that complement the University’s academic and research mission.
+As a separate legal entity from the University, the first Board of Directors meeting was held on September 15, 1998.
+President represented by the AVP (Admin) and small staff, the Corporation has the 1982 Mandate to develop a designated 100 acres of university land as Smartpark Research & Technology Park.

-2011 – SPDC is dissolved and assets and liabilities are transferred to the University of Manitoba into an income funded department continuing the mandate, vision and mission.
+2011 – SPDC assets and liabilities are transferred to the University of Manitoba into an income funded department continuing the mandate, vision and mission.
 The Smartpark Advisory Committee (SAC), created in 2012, is chaired by the Vice-President (Research and International) and is advisory to the V-P (Admin).
 The membership is represented by University administration, several Faculty Deans, external business leaders and the Province.

 2019 – The Smartpark Innovation Hub is a transformative project providing fundamental change to Smartpark reaching a success threshold becoming a mature and sustainable research park.
 An image of success playing a key role in retaining students and researchers, in attracting tenants, talented people to work for the tenants and in building collaborative research partnerships among market, business and the university.